angular/angular/aio/content/guide/ngmodule-api.md

 {@a bootstrap-array}

-## The bootstrap array
+## The `bootstrap` array

 The `bootstrap` array is list of components that Angular automatically bootstraps to start your app.

 The Angular CLI command `ng new` generates the root NgModule for a new app project, as described in [Launching your app with a root module](guide/bootstrapping "Launching your app with a root module").
 The app starts by launching the [entry component](guide/entry-components "Entry components") in the root NgModule's `bootstrap` array, which is `AppComponent`.

-Your app typically has only this one component in this list.
+A common practice is to use this `AppComponent` as the only entry component in this array.
+Angular creates the component and inserts it into the browser DOM for the host web page.

-However, Angular can launch with multiple bootstrap components, each with its own location in the host web page.
+However, Angular can launch an app with multiple bootstrap components, each with its own location in the host web page.
 Angular creates each component that appears in the `bootstrap` array and inserts it into the browser DOM.
 Each bootstrapped component is the base of its own tree of components.
 Inserting a bootstrapped component usually triggers a cascade of component creations that fill out that tree.